BrandonQDo/spending-analysis/README.md

 This project analyzes multi-month credit card transaction data to identify category-level spending trends.

-## OVERVIEW
+## Overview
-- Categorized transactions into groups such as entertainment, transportation, and subscriptions
+- Manually categorized transactions into groups such as Entertainment, Transportation, Dining, Subscriptions, Groceries, and Other
-- Calculated totals and averages using Excel functions
+- Calculated totals and averages to summarize spending patterns
-- Created visualizations to highlight spending patterns
+- Created visualizations to better understand how spending changed over time

+## Dataset
+- Source: Personal credit card transactions manually recorded from mobile app statements
+- Fields: Date, Merchant, Category (assigned), Amount
+- Process: Transactions were manually entered and categorized to create a structured dataset for analysis

-## KEY INSIGHTS
+## Key Insights
-- Entertainment accounted for the highest total spending, with a significant spike in August
+- Entertainment accounted for the highest total spending, with a noticeable spike in August
 - Subscription costs remained consistent across all months
-- Transportation spending was relatively stable over time
+- Transportation spending stayed relatively stable compared to other categories

-## TOOLS USED
+## Tools Used
 - Microsoft Excel (SUM, AVERAGE, basic data analysis)